jacksonllk/blockchain/README.md

-# blockchain
-Developing a basic blockchain
+Developing a basic blockchain based on a Udemy course "Python - The Practical Guide [2022 Edition]" by Maximilian Schwarzmüller